McCollough effect: Properties

 The induction stimuli can have any different colors.
 The effect is strongest, however, when the colors are complementary, such as red and green, or blue and orange.
 A related version of the McCollough effect also occurs with a single color and orientation.
-For example, induction with only a red horizontal grating makes a black-and-white horizontal test grating appear greenish whereas a black-and-white vertical test grating appears colorless (although there is some argument about that).
+For example, induction with only a red horizontal grating makes a black-and-white horizontal test grating appear greenish, whereas a black-and-white vertical test grating appears colorless (although there is some argument about that).
 Stromeyer (1978) called these non-redundant effects.
 According to him, the classic effect with induction from two different orientations and colors simply makes the illusory colors more noticeable via contrast.

 The effect is specific to the region of the retina that is exposed to the induction stimuli.
-This has been shown by inducing opposite effects in adjacent regions of the retina (i.e., from one region of the retina verticals appear pink and horizontals appear greenish; from an adjacent region of the retina, verticals appear greenish and horizontals appear pink).
+This has been shown by inducing opposite effects in adjacent regions of the retina (i.e., in one region, verticals appear pink and horizontals appear greenish; in an adjacent region, verticals appear greenish and horizontals appear pink).
 Nevertheless, if a small region of the retina is exposed to the induction stimuli, and the test contours run through this region, the effect spreads along those test contours.
 Of course, if the induced area is in the fovea (central vision) and the eyes are allowed to move, then the effect will appear everywhere in the visual scene visited by the fovea.

 The effect is also optimal when the thickness of the bars in the induction stimulus matches that of those in the test stimulus (i.e., the effect is tuned, albeit broadly, to spatial frequency).
 This property led to non-redundant effects being reported by people who had used computer monitors with uniformly colored phosphors to do word processing.
 These monitors were popular in the 1980s, and commonly showed text as green on black.
-People noticed later when reading text of the same spatial frequency, such as in a book, that it looked pink.
+People later noticed that text with the same spatial frequency, such as in a book, appeared pink.
 Also, a horizontal grating of the same spatial frequency as the horizontal lines of the induction text (such as the horizontal stripes on the letters "IBM" on the envelope for early floppy disks) looked pink.